eeshankeni/HP-15-R206TU-Hackintosh-OpenCore-EFI-MacOS-Monterey/README.md

 Audio (I have already added Realtek driver kexts so possibly [playing around with ALC-ID](https://dortania.github.io/OpenCore-Post-Install/universal/audio.html) can fix this problem)

-Touchpad buttons and tap gesture (This ones weird af, the trackpad itself works great with voodoo PS2 drivers but the buttons and tapping click does not).
+Touchpad buttons.
+(This ones weird af, the trackpad itself works great with voodoo PS2 drivers but the buttons do not).
 The trackpad is indeed a Synaptic one based on the drivers found on the HP website and windows device manager claims its a PS2 one.
 Alternatively trying Voodoo RMI drivers also did not fix the issue, in fact the touchpad stopped respoding alltogether.

+##Special Instructions
+I have noticed that after the installer first reboots, opencore efi keeps looping before the picker even shows up.
+A workaround for this is to create a second opencore efi recovery usb and use that to enter the boooter.
+This is only necessary once, subsequent boots do not need this second usb and everything works great with the first usb alone.
+Some weird shit man seriously

 ## All in all,
 This build is sufficient for devs like me who want to use this budget laptop for building iOS apps.
 But I would not recommend this as a daily driver by any means.